fourdollars/launchpad-merge-proposal-resource/README.md

 * oauth_token_secret: *optional* for private merge proposal, run `oauth_consumer_key=what_you_like ./launchpad-api` to get it in ~/.config/launchpad/what_you_like.
 * repo: **required**, a git/bzr repo location such as ~oem-solutions-engineers/pc-enablement/+git/oem-scripts against https://code.launchpad.net/~oem-solutions-engineers/pc-enablement/+git/oem-scripts.
 * queue_status: *optional*, to generate the resource version only for the status of "Work in progress", "Needs review" or "Approved"
+* debug: *optional*, set "verbose" to enable the verbose debug message.

 ```yaml
 resources: